Iran–Saudi Arabia relations: 1997 OIC meeting

 A Comprehensive Cooperation Agreement was signed between Saudi Arabia and Iran in May 1998, in which both countries agreed to cooperate in the field of economics, culture and sports.
 The relationship between Saudi Arabia and Iran was further improved when Khatami, the then President of Iran, on his tour to neighboring Arab countries, visited Saudi Arabia in May 1999.
 President Khatami stayed for five days in Saudi Arabia in which various discussions were held between the heads of both countries.
 Discussions included Persian Gulf security, efforts to increase global oil prices, the situation in Iraq and the development of a common geo-strategic approach to regional issues.
 The partial détente between Iran and the USA encouraged Saudi Arabia to apply more cooperation with President Khatami.
 In addition to this, Saudi Arabia and Iran signed an agreement known as the Saudi-Iranian security agreement in April 2001.

 In July 1999, the late King Fahd of Saudi Arabia urged other Persian Gulf countries to improve their relations with Iran.
 King Fahd of Saudi Arabia, speaking at the opening session of the Shura Council said that it was in the interest of all the countries of the Persian Gulf to improve relations with Iran.
 He further said that all the other countries should follow Saudi Arabia's lead.
-This improved relations between Saudi Arabia and Iran also brought criticism from the United Arab Emirates, which criticised Saudi Arabia for abandoning UAE in its territorial disputes with Iran over three strategic Islands.
+These improved relations between Saudi Arabia and Iran also brought criticism from the United Arab Emirates, which criticised Saudi Arabia for abandoning UAE in its territorial disputes with Iran over three strategic Islands.